Fighting preemption legislation ::

 Background and support materials

-Since 2011, we have maintained an estimate of breed-specific laws across the United States, including cities and counties, military housing policies, Indian reservation policies and countries worldwide with breed-specific laws.
-Read our 2020-2021 estimate and 2019-2020 estimate.
+Since 2011, we have maintained an estimate of restricted breed laws across the United States, including cities, counties, military housing policies and Indian reservation laws.
+In 2025, we published a report showing that 84 countries worldwide have laws that restrict dangerous dog breeds.

 Charts and graphs